Intelligence Officer – Specialist Skills Ref. 2646

 UK Export Finance

-If you are not working within these departments, you won’t be eligible to apply for a role at this time.
-You should keep an eye on our main vacancies page as we will be open for general recruitment later this year.
+If you are not working within these departments, you should keep an eye on our main vacancies page as we will be open for general recruitment later this year.
+More information about specific skill requirements that will affect eligibility for this recruitment round will be made available in due course.

-You must also be a born or naturalised British Citizen, and one of your parents must be a British Citizen or have substantial ties to the UK.
+You must also be a born or naturalised British Citizen.
 Candidates must normally have been resident in the UK for seven out of the last ten years.
 This is particularly important if you were born outside of the UK.
 You will nonetheless be considered if you have, for example, served overseas with HM Forces or in some other official capacity as a representative of Her Majesty’s Government, studied abroad, or lived overseas with your parents.

 Please note, you should only launch your application from within the UK.
 If you are based overseas, you should wait until you visit the UK to launch an application.
 Further information on our eligibility criteria can be found on the Applying section.